thindil/tashy2/README.md

   by yourself or copy needed libraries there.

 * If you want Tklib library binding, you will be need this library too.
 Should be available in every Linux distribution.
-For Windows it is included in the MagicSplat and ActiveState versions.
+For Windows, it is included in the MagicSplat and ActiveState versions.
 It isn't needed to build TASHY, only to use its binding.

 If you have all the required packages, navigate to the main directory(where this file is) to compile and type in the console:

-1. `scripts/setup.tcl` to setup all configuration needed for compilation.
+1. `scripts/setup.tcl` to set up all configuration needed for compilation.
    On Windows it will be `wish scripts\setup.tcl`.
 If you want to use default settings (like include all other bindings), you can use auto setup by adding parameter `auto`.
 You need to run this script only the first time